forsslund/kobra/README.md

 # kobra
 Software for the Kobra Surgery Simulator platform

+Note 2024-05-10
+If you cannot access the H3D svn repo (I couldn't) you can find the external/ files needed to build in Windows here: https://haptikfabriken.com/external.zip

 Update 2023-01-08
 Uses the new uhaptikfabriken2.h api, which computes kinematics on PC.
 H3D requires the api to be installed (copied to) to /usr/local/include